vprufus7/Paradox_AntiCheat/docs/gettingstarted.md

 ## Ending Notes

 You should now have Paradox up and running.
-The next steps would be to check out all the commands as well as look over the Graphical User Interface for Paradox.
-To see all commands in chat, run the `!help` command.
+The next steps would be to check out all the commands.To see all commands in chat, run the `!help` command.